Alan Shepard

 Shepard was designated as the commander of the first crewed Project Gemini mission, but was grounded in October 1963 due to Ménière's disease, an inner-ear ailment that caused episodes of extreme dizziness and nausea.
 This was surgically corrected in 1968, and in 1971, Shepard commanded the Apollo 14 mission, piloting the Apollo Lunar Module Antares.
-At age 47, he became the fifth, the oldest, and the only one of the Mercury Seven astronauts to walk on the Moon.
+He was the only one of the Mercury Seven astronauts to walk on the Moon.
 During the mission, he hit two golf balls on the lunar surface.

-Shepard was Chief of the Astronaut Office from November 1963 to August 1969 (the approximate period of his grounding), and from June 1971 until his retirement from the United States Navy and NASA on August 1, 1974.
-He was promoted to rear admiral on August 25, 1971, the first astronaut to reach that rank.
+Shepard was Chief of the Astronaut Office from November 1963 to August 1969 (the approximate period of his grounding), and from June 1971 until April 30, 1974.
+On August 25, 1971, he was promoted to rear admiral, the first astronaut to reach that rank.
+He retired from the United States Navy and NASA on July 31, 1974.

 Early life

-Alan Bartlett Shepard Jr. was born on November 18, 1923, in Derry, New Hampshire, to Alan Bartlett Shepard Sr. and Pauline Renza Shepard (née Emerson).
+Alan Bartlett Shepard Jr. was born on November 18, 1923, at 64 East Derry Road in Derry, New Hampshire, to Alan Bartlett Shepard Sr. and Pauline Renza Shepard (née Emerson).
 He had a younger sister, Pauline, who was known as Polly.
-He was one of many famous descendants of Mayflower passenger Richard Warren.
-He was related to Scottish emigrants from Berneray in the Outer Hebrides, through the Shepard line.
+The two were descendants of Mayflower passenger Richard Warren, and were related to Scottish emigrants from Berneray in the Outer Hebrides, through the Shepard line.
+Their grandmother, Annie Bartlett Shepard, served as the State Regent of the New Hampshire Society of the Daughters of the American Revolution.
 Alan Bartlett Shepard Sr., known as Bart, worked in the Derry National Bank, owned by Shepard's grandfather.
 Bart joined the National Guard in 1915 and served in France with the American Expeditionary Force during World War I. He remained in the National Guard between the wars, and was recalled to active duty during World War II, rising to the rank of lieutenant colonel.

-Shepard attended Adams School in Derry, where his academic performance impressed his teachers; he skipped the sixth grade, and proceeded to middle school at Oak Street School in Derry, where he skipped the eighth grade.
+Shepard attended Adams School in Derry, where his academic performance impressed his teachers.
+He skipped the sixth grade and proceeded to middle school at Oak Street School in Derry, where he also skipped the eighth grade.
 He achieved the Boy Scouts of America rank of First Class Scout.
 In 1936, he went to the Pinkerton Academy, a private school in Derry that his father had attended and where his grandfather had been a trustee.
 He completed grades 9 to 12 there.
-Fascinated by flight, he created a model airplane club at the academy, and his Christmas present in 1938 was a flight in a Douglas DC-3.
+Fascinated by flight, he created a model airplane club at the academy and his Christmas present in 1938 was a flight in a Douglas DC-3.
 The following year he began cycling to Manchester Airfield, where he would do odd jobs in exchange for the occasional ride in an airplane or informal flying lesson.